Search

 The conditions for establishing due diligence include several criteria:

-• The employer must have in place written OH&S policies, practices, and procedures.
-These policies, etc. would demonstrate and document that the employer carried out workplace safety audits, identified hazardous practices and hazardous conditions and made necessary changes to correct these conditions, and provided employees with information to enable them to work safely.
+• The employer must have written occupational health and safety policies, practices, and procedures in place.
+These policies, etc., would help demonstrate and document that the employer carried out workplace safety audits, identified hazards and made necessary changes to correct them, and provided workers with information to enable them to work safely.

-• The employer must provide the appropriate training and education to the employees so that they understand and carry out their work according to the established policies, practices, and procedures.
+• The employer must provide the appropriate training and education to the workers so that they understand and carry out their work according to the established policies, practices, and procedures.

 • The employer must educate and train the supervisors to ensure they are competent persons, as defined in legislation.
 Ensure that managers and supervisors:

-• Talk to new employees about safety during orientation training.
+• Talk to new workers about safety during orientation training.

 • Meet regularly with staff to discuss health and safety matters.

-• Inspect areas of the workplace under their responsibility, and respond promptly to unsafe conditions and activities.
+• Inspect workplace areas under their responsibility, and respond promptly to unsafe conditions and activities.

-• Pay attention to routine and non-routine activities, ensuring that employees understand the hazards and the preventative measures to be followed.
+• Pay attention to routine and non-routine activities, making sure that workers understand the hazards and follow the preventative measures.

-• The employer must monitor the workplace and ensure that employees are following the policies, practices and procedures.
+• The employer must monitor the workplace and ensure workers follow the policies, practices, and procedures.
 Written documentation of progressive disciplining for breaches of safety rules is considered due diligence.

 • The employer should have an incident (accident) investigation reporting system and investigation program in place.
-Employees should be encouraged to report "near misses" and these should be investigated also.
-Acting on the recommendations, as well as incorporating information from these investigations into revised, improved policies, practices and procedures will also establish the employer is practicing due diligence.
+Workers should be encouraged to report "near misses," which should also be investigated.
+Acting on the recommendations and incorporating information from these investigations into revised improved policies, practices, and procedures will also establish that the employer is practicing due diligence.

 • The employer should document, in writing, all of the above activities.
 This documentation will give the employer a history of how the company's occupational health and safety program has progressed over time.
-Second, it will provide up-to-date documentation that can be used as a defense to charges in case an incident occurs despite an employer's efforts.
+It will also provide up-to-date documentation that can be used as a defence to charges in case an incident occurs despite an employer's efforts.

-• Employers must also ensure that all people who are at the workplace are included, such as contractors, visitors, students/interns and volunteers.
+• Employers must also make sure that all people who are at the workplace are included, such as contractors, visitors, students, interns, and volunteers.

 All of the elements of a "due diligence program" must be in effect before any incident or injury occurs.
 If employers have questions about due diligence, they should seek legal advice for their jurisdiction to ensure that all appropriate due diligence requirements are in place.